 Figure 5: Visualisation of haplotype blocks based on application of ARGweaver to the optix region of Helconius eratobutterflies (2n = 20).
 (A) Genealogical trees at each genomic point, marked by arrows and corresponding numbers.
+Genomic points are chosen to show all coloured edges as branches on the corresponding marginal trees.
 Red labels - H. e. lativitta samples; Yellow labels: H. e. notabilis samples.
 Branches on trees are coloured according to the corresponding edges in C. Both highland H. e. notabilis population (2n = 20) and lowland H .e. lativitta (2n = 20) are included in the analysis so that we can estimate the length of branches that are ancestral to all H. e. lativitta samples (2n = 20), however B,C,D only exhibits features related to H. e. lativitta population.
 (B) Genomic location of SNPs for all 20 H. e. lativitta haploid samples.
 Out of a total of 137 SNPs, only those that explain the 6 substantial edges are coloured accordingly.
 Edges are defined as substantial if 3 or more SNPs occur on them.
 2 out of 6 edges (v and vi) are explained by doubleton SNPs, whereas the rest are fixed within the H. e. lativitta samples.
 SNPs that do not appear on any significant edge are coloured grey if they have higher allele frequency within the samples, white otherwise.
 (C) Visualisation of haplotype blocks as edges similar to Figure 3 - plotting blocks along the genomic (x-axis) and temporal span (y-axis).
 Since edges always originate at a fixed coalescent time point, the bottom line of the block is always smooth.
 The ragged tops of the blocks denote the length of the edges interrupted by recombination events.
 Note that edges can also be disjunct due to one or more samples and recombining out and back into the same lineage.
-(D) 50-percentile TMRCA estimates along the genome: black: total TMRCA to the all 40 samples, red : TMRCA to only H. e. lativitta samples
+(D) Relative TMRCA halflife estimates along the genome: black: total TMRCA to the all 40 samples, red : TMRCA to only H. e. lativitta samples

 Figure B1.
 Relationship between Genealogies and the ARG.
 (A) Genealogical trees along the genome, corresponding to the ARG - each tree describes the ancestral relationship for each of the 4 non-recombined regions. c1, c2, ..., c6 denote time points for each coalescence event.
 Trees can either change, have the same topology, or marginally differ by only temporal positions of coalescence nodes.
 Asterisk (*) denotes a unique coalescence event that is ancestral to disjunct genomic regions.
 (B) Full representation of Ancestral Recombination Graph (ARG) - Tracing back ancestry of four genomes, there is either recombination splitting lineages or coalescence merging lineages.
 Inherited ancestral genomic regions are coloured corresponding to the contemporary genomes.
 Recombination is represented by splitting the genome into two; where grey denotes non-ancestral genomic region.
 Coalescence is represented by two genomes merging, with inherited genomic regions denoted by mixed colours.
 There are 3 recombination and 6 coalescence events in the full ancestral history of the four genomes. c1, c2, ..., c6 denotes time points for each coalescence event. r1, r2, r3 denotes time points for each recombination event.